lsrcz/test-deflaker/README.md

    Will the `default-test-rerunfailures` phase rerun the tests in a new JVM?
 If so, why don't DeFlaker report something like "by rerunning it in the fresh JVM"?

-   If not, it seems that the current implementation re-runs each test 10 times in the same JVM, although they are divided into two groups.
+   If not, it seems that the current implementation reruns each test for 10 times in the same JVM, although they are divided into two groups.

 ## Minor bugs
-1. DeFlaker won't work with maven 3.6.0
+1. DeFlaker won't work with maven 3.6.0.
+[Issue](https://github.com/gmu-swe/deflaker/issues/3).
 2. DeFlaker may break the intellij IDEA's unit test functionalities.
+[Issue](https://github.com/gmu-swe/deflaker/issues/4).